yiqingxu/OGSync/docs/index.md

     OGSync update
     ```

-6. List all avaiable refSeq, use `-r` to display the `remote` genome code
+6. List all available refSeq, use `-r` to display the `remote` genome code

     ``` sh
     OGSync list -r